-Rupert is currently involved in several high profile direct access cases:
+Rupert is instructed in several high profile direct access cases using his licence to conduct litigation:

-•He is currently instructed as the sole legal representative of the estate of the late Lord Janner of Braunstone QC in The Independent Inquiry into Child Sexual Abuse.
+• He is the sole legal representative of the estate of the late Lord Janner of Braunstone QC in The Independent Inquiry into Child Sexual Abuse.
 Rupert is working alongside Daniel Janner QC (the late peer’s son), with The Times describing them as a “formidable legal team”.

-• Rupert also represents the estate of Lord Janner in respect of over 30 civil claims being brought against it by complainants of historic sexual abuse.
+• Rupert also represented the estate of the late Lord Janner in the Queen’s bench Division fending off successfully over 30 civil claims that were being brought, or were threatened to be brought, by complainants of historic sexual abuse.

-• Rupert represents on direct access David Bryant, for whom he also acted pro bono in the Court of Appeal in July 2016, whose conviction for sexual abuse of a boy in 1970s was quashed.
-This case received much media coverage with The Daily Mail recognising that without the help of Rupert and his team, “David would not be a free man today”.
-Rupert was also featured in Solicitors Journal with his account of the case- the article can be read in full here.
-In December Rupert’s analysis of policing complaints of historic sex abuse was commended in the House of Commons debate on Operation Midland, where general praise for the work of 3 Hare Court was given by the SNP.
+• Rupert represents David Bryant, for whom he also acted pro bono in the Court of Appeal in July 2016, whose conviction for historic sexual abuse of a boy in 1970s was quashed.
+This case received extensive media coverage with The Daily Mail recognising that without the help of Rupert and his team, “David would not be a free man today”.
+Rupert was also featured in the Solicitors Journal with his account of the case - the article can be read in full here.
+In December Rupert’s analysis of policing complaints of historic sex abuse was commended in the House of Commons debate on Operation Midland, where general praise for the work of 3 Hare Court was given, including by the SNP.

 Rupert Butler has substantial experience in litigation and advisory work in the fields of company law and corporate insolvency.
 His practice covers a broad range of chancery and commercial litigation, including insolvency and company-related disputes, claims for breach of directors' duties and minority shareholders' actions, breaches of warranty, the enforcement of guarantees and security, liquidators’ claims, civil fraud, asset recovery and constructive trusts.
 He acts regularly for several major accountancy firms.